-As the human city development encroaches on the raccoon population's forest and meadow habitat, the raccoons find themselves faced with the very real possibility of extinction.
-In response, the raccoons engage in a desperate struggle to stop the construction and preserve their home.
+As the human city development encroaches on the raccoon dog population's forest and meadow habitat, the raccoon dogs find themselves faced with the very real possibility of extinction.
+In response, the raccoon dogs engage in a desperate struggle to stop the construction and preserve their home.
 Written by

 Kenneth Chisholm <firstname.lastname@example.org>

 Did You Know?